Snowflake-Labs/sfquickstarts/site/sfguides/src/marketing_data_foundation_solution/marketing_data_foundation_solution.md

 Duration: 5

-Once the Snowflake connection is set as default you can proceed to execute the jupyter notebook that deploy the application in your Snowflake account.
+Once the Snowflake connection is set as default, you can proceed to execute the Jupyter notebook that deploys the application in your Snowflake account.

 For this you can execute it using VSCode or Jupyter in your command line.
-We recommend you to use VSCode.
+We recommend you use VSCode.

 #### To use VSCode:

-First you will need to create a python virtual environment to install dependencies and be able to successfully execute the deployment notebook.
+You will need to create a Python virtual environment to install dependencies and be able to successfully execute the deployment notebook.

-If you already install python, then proceed with the virtual environment creation.
-Follow this [guide](https://packaging.python.org/en/latest/guides/installing-using-pip-and-virtual-environments/#create-and-use-virtual-environments) to get more information about how to create a python virtual environment.
+If you already install Python, then proceed with the virtual environment creation.
+Follow this [guide](https://packaging.python.org/en/latest/guides/installing-using-pip-and-virtual-environments/#create-and-use-virtual-environments) to get more information about how to create a Python virtual environment.

-Install the python dependencies in your virtual environment
+Install the python dependencies in your virtual environment:

 ```shell
 pip install -r requirements.txt